Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 :::tip

-The Edge API is currently in Beta.
-If you want to join the beta programme, please connect with us in [Discord](https://discord.gg/hFhxNtXzgm), via the chat widget at the bottom of this page or by emailing support@flagsmith.com
+Existing Organisations created before **7th June 2022** have their Projects deployed to the Core API.
+Please get in touch in [Discord](https://discord.gg/hFhxNtXzgm), via the chat widget at the bottom of this page or by emailing support@flagsmith.com when you are ready to migrate your Projects over to the Edge API.

 :::

-Once you have had your Project added to the Beta, all you will need to do is point your SDK to a new Flagsmith Edge API URL.
-This URL will point to our Edge CDN.
+Once you have had your Projects migrated to Edge, all you will need to do is point your SDK to a new Flagsmith Edge API URL at `edge.api.flagsmith.com`.
+This domain points to our Edge CDN.
 That's it!

 The easiest way to do this is to upgrade to the latest version of the Flagsmith SDK for your language.